 08Find and Use Discount Programs

 With a little effort, you can pay 20 - 50% less for most of the things you buy.
 Like most things in life, time is money.
 If you're willing to put in the time, you can find discount codes and sales that save you money.
-It may take a little extra work, and quite a bit of patience, but remember, you're getting paid for your time to not shop retail with significant savings!
+It may take a little extra work, and quite a bit of patience, but remember, you're getting paid for your time to avoid shopping retail with significant savings!

-Warning — many people get lured into spending more because "it's on sale".
+Warning: many people get lured into spending more because "it's on sale".
 This tactic is not to be used to buy things you don't need.
 It's a strategy where you plan out what you buy already, and find ways to get it for less.

 09Cancel Gym Memberships

-10Make Your Hobby a Business
+10Transform Your Hobby Into a Business